vivipolli/blockFest/README.md

 ### Transaction Signing Flow

-1. Backend prepares the transaction and signs with the issuer key
-2. Frontend receives the transaction XDR
+The transaction signing and submission process involves several steps to ensure the secure minting and transfer of NFT tickets on the Stellar network:

+1. **Backend Preparation**: The backend prepares the transaction, which includes several operations:

+   - **Manage Data**: Adds NFT metadata to the issuer's account.
+   - **Begin Sponsorship**: Starts sponsoring future reserves for the user.
+   - **Create Trustline**: Establishes a trustline for the NFT asset, which is sponsored.
+   - **End Sponsorship**: Ends the sponsorship of reserves.
+   - **Send NFT**: Transfers the NFT to the user's account.

+2. **Transaction Signing**:

+   - The transaction is first signed by the issuer's keypair on the backend.
+   - The transaction XDR (Transaction Descriptor Record) is then sent to the frontend.

+3. **User Signature**:

-3. User signs the transaction using their wallet
+   - The user signs the transaction using their wallet through the frontend interface, facilitated by the Stellar Wallets Kit.

+4. **Submit to Stellar Network**:
-4. Signed transaction is submitted to the Stellar network
+   - The fully signed transaction is submitted to the Stellar network via Horizon.

 ```javascript
 // Backend prepares and signs transaction